statisticalbiotechnology/cb2030/questions/linearmodels.md

 When you remove the interaction factor from the script, the resulting linear model is a bit less significant for both variables.
 How is the interaction affecting the variables themselves?
 If we find that an interaction between two explanatory variables is significant, should we remove one of the variables from the model because they are related?
 > An [interaction](https://en.wikipedia.org/wiki/Interaction_(statistics)) is any effect that relates to a combination of two variables.
 For instance if you want to test if two different drugs work better in combination than individually to reduce the weight of patients, you might want to test Weight_reduction ~ C(Drug1) + C(Drug2) + C(Drug1):C(Drug2)

+## Other
+1. I think I am still not really grasping sampling distribution.
+Regarding resampling of data to assess sampling error:
+"sampling error is the result of measuring a sample rather than the entire population." p.
+142 in Downey
+If you draw new sets of data (with replacement) from your sample to calculate the distribution of those new sets of data, how can that give any new information on the population?
+We only study the sample more closely, but how can that relate to assessing the sampling error?
+> The procedure in Downey simulates the sampling process under null, i.e. for the case when there is no effect.
+If there was no effect from a population parameter, what would happen if we just rearranged all the dependent variables and their independent variables.
+We are studying the same sample values over and over again, but in a new context each time.
+This only work when the null model is that there is no effect.

+1. What is the difference between ANOVA and linear regression?
+> An ANOVA is a statistical test you perform on linear regression models.

+1. In 11.5 the concept of proxy variables is introduced where the correlations with the variable are often caused at least partially by other factors or variables.
+How are these distinctions primarily determined?
+Are these determined by correlating this variable with other available variables mathematically or by other means?
+  > Its in their nature that the underlying effect is hard to measure.
+We select them as we cant measure the real deal.